 We want you to do your best when you interview for jobs, internships, and graduate school programs.
-Schedule a mock interview with a Career Center staff member or use our virtual tool, InterviewStream, to practice articulating your skills and abilities.
+Schedule a mock interview with a Career Center staff member or use our virtual tool, Big Interview to practice articulating your skills and abilities.
 If you’re looking for a job or internship, make sure you sign-up in Handshake and upload a resume so you can participate in on campus interview opportunities with employers.
 Send us an email (email@example.com) to schedule a mock interview today.

 It is so important to use all of your resources to identify employers that are right for you.
 In addition, you want to do enough employer research before an interview or job fair so that you can clearly articulate why you are the best fit for that particular company.
 In addition to the thousands of employers listed in Handshake, we also recommend that students use resources such as the LinkedIn Alumni tool and Buzzfile to identify a list of companies to target during a job or internship search.
 When you meet the company in person, be sure to use these tools along with the company website to be able to explain why your skills and experiences match the position you are seeking.

-Students at Georgia College have the opportunity to meet employers and graduate programs at over 15 career fairs held right on campus.
+Students at Georgia College have the opportunity to meet employers and graduate programs at a variety of career fairs hosted each year by the Career Center.
 For a complete list of our career fair schedule and links to each event on Handshake, visit our career fair website.
 Through the Career Planning Milestones, the Career Center helps students prepare for these professional interactions from day one of their college experience.
 Professional attire and resume are required at many events, but we also offer some informal networking events such as Part-time Job Fair, Senior Picnic, and the Graduate & Professional School Fair.
 We encourage all students to attend these events way before their senior year because these events are great ways to explore and get firsthand information on career options.

 We know that you can’t always make it to the Career Center, so we have a variety of tools online as well.

 Access Focus 2 to complete five different career assessments.
-Use InterviewStream to practice answering interview questions.
+Use Big Interview to practice answering interview questions.
 Register in Handshake to search for jobs and internships, sign up for campus interviews, research employers, download handouts, and access the career fairs and events calendar.
 And if you’re into social media, be sure to check us out on Facebook, Twitter, Pinterest, and LinkedIn.